 The simplest way to get your form tracking set up and running is to use the standard set up and tag the form as if it were a single step - adding the Activity Tracking tag to the initial form load and then the Completion Tracking tag to the thank you page.

-As long as all form stages are on the same domain Zuko will keep tracking your form and will pull in each of the fields and user interactions as usual.
+As long as all form stages are on the same domain Zuko will keep tracking your form and will pull in each of the fields and visitor interactions as usual.
 Note that this works even if you have sub-domains that the form is on.
 For example, the below example would track across both pages:

-If you have a Single Page App (SPA) where a user completes multiple steps of a journey but the URL does not change, this would also work - you only need to load your Activity Tracking tag once (when the journey is first loaded) and fire a single Completion tag at the very end of the journey when a user submits the whole form (not each individual step).
+If you have a Single Page App (SPA) where a visitor completes multiple steps of a journey but the URL does not change, this would also work - you only need to load your Activity Tracking tag once (when the journey is first loaded) and fire a single Completion tag at the very end of the journey when a visitor submits the whole form (not each individual step).

 Generally, Zuko users start with this method as it is simpler to get everything set up and to start pulling in data quickly.